Florida: Manatee Magic & Springs – Student Adventure!

 Your Tour Guides

-Kristen is an engaging and passionate educator who leads the Florida Master Naturalist program in Broward County, Florida.
-She environmental and science education programs for students of all ages, and provides expertise for ecological surveys and monitoring through her non-profit Youth Environmental Alliance.
+Kristen is an engaging and passionate educator who leads the Florida Master Naturalist program in Broward County, Florida and is the Director of her non-profit Youth Environmental Alliance.
+In 2022, Kristen received the Cox Conserves Hero award for her efforts in environmental education and restoration.
+She teaches environmental and science education programs for students of all ages, and provides expertise for ecological surveys and monitoring.
 She has a BS in Ecology and Evolutionary Biology, a Masters in Conservation Ecology and Wildlife Sciences, and more than 28 years in the field of ecology (marine, aquatic and terrestrial) and the management of natural areas and wildlife.
 Kristen’s passion is making a difference in peoples lives, to the environment and to wildlife through working and partnering with like–minded people and organizations that share her vision of promoting sustainability through self empowerment and education.

 ►Where do we stay?